-- For this math game, students will each need a printed handout from the eBook > Grade 6 > Reading and Understanding Whole Numbers. - Go to "Read and Understand Numbers," page 4, question 3.
+- For this math game, students will each need a printed handout from eBook > Year 6 > Reading and Understanding Whole Numbers, Read and understand numbers section, page 4, question 3.
 A copy should be made for every student.
-Students should be placed in or choose a group of four for this activity.
-Every student will need a set of the digit cards.
-Students can practice making the largest numbers they can; as an extension to this activity, have students place their numbered cards in their place value charts.
+Students should be placed in or choose a group of four for this activity. - Every student will need a set of the digit cards.
+Students can practice making the largest numbers they can.
+As an extension to this activity, have students place their numbered cards in their place value charts.
 Students should say the word aloud to obtain the points.